ZorkManu/SettlersHeritageOfKingsAPWorld/en_SettlersHeritageOfKings.md

-# The Settlers Heritage Of Kins
+# The Settlers Heritage Of Kings

 ## What does randomization do it this game?